How two therapists built a community to get at the root of eating disorders

 “From the beginning, we want our members to feel welcomed and supported in our virtual space.
 We do a lot of little things to try to make sure that they feel seen and cared for, even though we haven’t met in person.
 And people love it.
 The feedback has been both constructive and positive.”

-It’s only been a few months, but at 44 members, the Healthy Weigh Out community is on solid ground:
+Today, at 50 members, the Circle of HOPE community is on solid ground: